Meet the Columbian Distinguished Fellows

 Faculty subscribe to a range of theoretical orientations, including cognitive-behavioral, family systems, social-ecological and community frameworks.
 These perspectives enable students to develop a broad base of knowledge and the opportunity to specialize in particular areas of research and evidence-based application.

 The clinical program follows a mentorship model.
 Qualified applicants are chosen based on how their interests fit with the overall goals of the program and with the research interests of specific faculty members.
-These faculty will be available to mentor students beginning in the 2022-23 academic year: Dr. Calabrese, Dr. Ganiban, Dr. Lambert, Dr. Le and Dr. Molock.
+These faculty will be available to mentor students beginning in the 2025-26 academic year: Dr. Sarah Calabrese, Dr. Fallon Goodman, Dr. Dave Huebner and Dr. Sharon Lambert.

 Applicants should review bios for these core faculty and indicate their ranking on the online application for the PhD program in clinical psychology.

-The clinical psychology program has been accredited by the American Psychological Association (APA) Committee on Accreditation (COA) since 1970.
+The clinical psychology program has been accredited by the American Psychological Association (APA) Commission on Accreditation (COA) since 1970.
 COA is part of the Office of Program Consultation and Accreditation (OPCA).

 Office of Program Consultation and Accreditation